kadavilrahul/browser-use-shell/setup-general.md

 # Windows Installation Guide

-This guide provides step-by-step instructions for setting up the project on Windows and other machine.
+This guide provides step-by-step instructions for setting up the project on Windows.
 Follow these steps carefully to ensure proper installation.

 ## Prerequisites